 Swiping from this title, I could have titled this post.
 A Little Mistake that cost a Blogger half of his Subscribers.

 Why some People Almost Always Make Money in the Stock Market

 This title is best used when you address a problem that most people have but only a small section of the community seem to be able to have a solution for.
 In this case, it is making money on the stock market.
 It is widely known that only about 10% of investors gain from the stock market and the other 90% are the ones funding these gains.
 The element of credibility also comes into play with the words “some” and “almost”.
 It acknowledges that not everyone will be able to find the solution they are seeking but when they do find it, their chances of success are greatly increased because it “almost always” works.

 A good title for this post could have been, Why some Probloggers always get tons of traffic from Twitter.

 I'm sure you now recognize the power of a headline and how these headlines work behind the scenes to make you take action.
 Your headlines are the entry points to your content, most people coming over to your blog will see your headline first, the more people you can convert into coming over to your site, the more you will convert later into subscribers, clients, customers or whatever you want them to be later on.

 I have a challenge for you, can you think of a headline for this post that is better than the 3 I have illustrated here?
 Please leave a comment and let me know.

-James Tayo shares tips on how you can become a successful entrepreneur at Entrepreneur Blog'r.
+James Tayo shares tips on how you can become a successful entrepreneur at Entrepreneur Blog'r [Editor's Note, 2023: This site is no longer active].
 On his blog you can find out how you can kick start a profitable business online by building an email list of prospects and turn them into raving fans.